History

 2008

-The Center receives a $1,000,000 Kresge Foundation Challenge Grant for the Michael Ritchie Big Barn Center for Environmental Health and Education at the Stonewall Preserve
+The Kresge Foundation awards TCFD a $1,000,000 Construction Challenge grant to develop the Michael Ritchie Big Barn Center for Environmental Health and Education, located at the Stonewall Preserve property.

 2010